 - Using a lemon juicer, squeeze the lemons.

 - Add all of the ingredients together.
 Add salt and pepper to taste.
 Mix well.

-You can substitute the quinoa for cracked bulgar wheat to make the authentic Lebanese tabbouleh recipe.
-Soak 1 cup of dry bulgar wheat in a warm cup of water until the bulgar wheat is soft.
+- You can substitute cracked bulgar wheat #1 instead of quinoa to make the authentic Lebanese tabbouleh recipe.
+Soak 1 cup of dry bulgar wheat in a warm cup of water until the bulgar wheat is soft (about 1 hour).
 Drain and add to the salad.